tboutron/TargetVector/README.md

 # Introduction

+**UPDATE**

+**Currently under re-factoring for modularity.
+All functionality has been migrated into TargetVector* plugins (TargetVectorEOS, TargetVectorCommonUi etc.), leaving the project empty.
+Documentation update is coming soon.
+Please update your forks regularly.**

 **Features**

 - The EOSGameInstance C++ class exposes basic EOS functionality such as Login, Friends, Invites, and Creating and Joining Sessions to Blueprint.
 EOSPlus allows for a secondary authentication system (Steam by default).